 Chipped Tooth

 A chipped tooth is a common dental accident.
-Patients can chip their teeth during sports, when they chew on hard objects, or when they grind their teeth.
+Patients can chip their teeth during sports, when chewing on hard objects, or grinding their teeth.
 Dr. Duling offers several treatments that can fix a chipped tooth.

 Bonding is a quick and economical option for a tooth chip.
 Veneers can cover the front of a chipped tooth to improve its appearance.
 Dental bonding and veneers are best for more minor tooth chips.
 If you have a deep chip in your tooth and develop an infection, we will recommend a root canal and dental crown.